geoserver/geoserver/doc/en/user/source/services/wms/reference.rst

 The **GetFeatureInfo** operation requests the spatial and attribute data for the features at a given location on a map.
-It is similar to the WFS **GetFeature** operation, but that operation provides more flexibility in both input and output.
+It is similar to the WFS :ref:`wfs_getfeature` operation, but less flexible in both input and output.
-Since GeoServer provides a WFS we recommend using it instead of ``GetFeatureInfo`` whenever possible.
+Since GeoServer provides a WFS service we recommend using it instead of ``GetFeatureInfo`` whenever possible.

 The one advantage of ``GetFeatureInfo`` is that the request uses an (x,y) pixel value from a returned WMS image.
 This is easier to use for a naive client that is not able to perform true geographic referencing.